moyano83/Kafka-definitive-guide/README.md

 ### End-to-End Monitoring
 It is important to have an overview of the system as well as being able to reply to the question :Can I produce and consume messages to/from the Kafka cluster?
-The Kafka Monitoring Tool continually produces and consumes data from a topic that is spread across all brokers in a cluster and measures the availability of both pro‐ duce and consume requests on each broker, as well as the total produce to consume latency.
+The Kafka Monitoring Tool continually produces and consumes data from a topic that is spread across all brokers in a cluster and measures the availability of both produce and consume requests on each broker, as well as the total produce to consume latency.

+## Chapter 11: Stream Processing<a name"Chapter11"></a>